-On our night out – the longest one I went on, from 10pm until almost 4am! – Carl took us up past my old stomping ground to several viewpoints along the Knik River.
+On our night out – the longest one I went on, from 10pm until almost 4am! – Carl took us up past my old stomping grounds in Eagle River to several viewpoints along the Knik River.
 We got some epic views including reflections, pillars, and even some from an old railway bridge (pictured above).

 Alaska Photo Treks keeps their spots secret and makes the call on offering tours based on Kp index (an indicator of strength).
 You can see full details on their website.